About our Agency

 To assist with the FEC expansion effort, OCEP is looking for five (5) FEC Program Managers who will support the program implementation and contract management functions of the FEC Program.
 They will build upon the existing infrastructure to support an innovative, data-driven, community-driven primary prevention program, rooted in community strength and resiliency and will also be responsible for the following:

-Program Leadership and Oversight
+Contract and Fiscal Oversight

 Executive Thought Partner and Collaborator